evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/contacts-and-identities.md

 ## Listen for accepts

-If Bob has a external DIDComm agent or wants to use TRUST&TRACE to react for incoming DIDComm messages, he can register a webhook.
+If Bob has an external DIDComm agent or wants to use TRUST&TRACE to react for incoming DIDComm messages, he can register a webhook.
 Please have a look at this section: [Webhooks].

 # Invitation via Email